polca/premise/docs/extract.rst

 .. note::

-    This import will be removed in the future, as the original ecoinvent dataset will be updated (i.e., v3.9).
+    This import does not occur when using ecoinvent v.3.9 as those dataset updates are already included.

 Photovoltaic panels
 *******************